Simulation of an unstable multivibrator

 Conclusions:

-In this example we have considered a model of unstable multivibrator, where the key elements determining the frequency and period of oscillations are base resistors (R2, R3) and capacitors forming time-delay RC circuits.
-Collector resistors (R1, R4) do not influence the frequency of the signal - their role is reduced to limiting the current through the transistors and forming the amplitude of the output voltage.
+In this example, we have considered a model of an unstable multivibrator, where the key elements determining the frequency and period of oscillation are the base resistors (R2, R3) and capacitors forming time-lapse RC circuits.
+Collector resistors (R1, R4) have no effect on the frequency of the signal — their role is limited to limiting the current through the transistors and forming the amplitude of the output voltage.